nicolamassarenti/meta-assistant/README.md

 ## Setup
 ### Local development
-To install the application locally, you need to have poetry installed.
-Then run the following commands:
+To install the application locally, you need to have [poetry](python-poetry.org) installed.
+To install the dependencies, run the following command:
 ```bash
 poetry install
 ```